spencerc99/spencerc99.github.io/content/_index.md

 <script>
 const workDescription =`
 - I spend my days
-- <a href="https://spencerchang.substack.com/p/towards-flight">imagining futures</a> of computing rooted in communal agency,
+- imagining communal <a href="https://spencerchang.substack.com/p/towards-flight">futures of computing</a>,
-  - <a href="https://spencerchang.substack.com/p/towards-flight">imagining futures</a> of computing rooted in communal agency—
+  - imagining communal <a href="https://spencerchang.substack.com/p/towards-flight">futures of computing</a>
   - the kind with new ways for <a href="https://spencerchang.substack.com/p/ti-01-our-internet">making space</a> on the internet,
     - the kind with new ways for <a href="https://spencerchang.substack.com/p/ti-01-our-internet">making space</a> and relating to each other on the internet,
   - and community-owned, <a href="https://twitter.com/spencerc99/status/1619086724231208961?s=20">small-scale</a> infrastructure.